Costa Rica: The Highlights

 The best time to visit Costa Rica is from mid-December to April (the dry season).
 This peak tourist season boasts plenty of sunshine making it an ideal time for exploring rainforests and lounging on beaches.
 That said, the dry season is the most popular (and expensive) time to visit.

-For more tours to Costa Rica, click below:
+For more tours to Costa Rica and other tours to Latin America, click below: